ZwartIndustrial/Doosan-Modules/PlcData/MANUAL.md

 ## 11. Troubleshooting

-### Two PlcData groups are visible

-The former `com.zwart.wri` package and the current `com.zii.plcdata` package are both installed.
-Remove the former package.

 ### All hourglasses have the same colour

 The Task Editor supplies the generic User Command icon and ignores the individual screen icons offered by the tested module build.
 This does not affect functionality.